Menu

 As the name suggests, emergency care could be needed at any time of the day or night.

-It is usually for a short period of time, until a permanent home is found.
+It is usually for a short period of time, until a permanent home is found or until the young person can safely return to their family home.

 Typically lasting around three months, this type of fostering involves safeguarding and supporting babies and young children to help their parents develop parenting skills.